 1.5.1.
 Include a means of measuring the pressure field incident upon the exposed cells when all system components are in place, including the cell exposure compartment.
 In SAT2 and 3, this is accomplished with an opening in the chamber lid through which a needle or fiber optic hydrophone could be inserted without disturbing the field to be measured.
 Make the measurements as close as possible to where the cells are located.

 1.5.2.
-Choose a hydrophone whose sensitive radius (arcv) is small enough that it will not misreport the pressure field being measured.
+Choose a hydrophone with a sensitive radius (arcv) small enough that it will not misreport the pressure field being measured.
 The acceptable size is a function of source frequency (f) and radius (asrc), as well as the distance between source and the field scan (zrcv).
 A general criterion for hydrophone size selection is: 4πfcasrc arcvzrcv<1, leading to: arcv<c4πfzrcvasrc, where c is the sound speed72.

 1.5.3.
-Ensure that the hydrophone is calibrated under the conditions used in system characterization, including the temperature.
+Ensure that the hydrophone is calibrated under the conditions used in system characterization, including the temperature, as specified in section 1.6.
 Specifically, if the hydrophone is held at an angle with respect to the scan plane, the hydrophone must be calibrated at that angle, as directivity effects may differ significantly from those expected based purely on geometry.
 Note: the change in hydrophone sensitivity with respect to temperature should be available from the manufacturer.
+NOTE: internal temperatures may change both as a result of external factors and from US-generated heating of the transducer and the medium.

 1.5.4.
 Scan the entire region where cells may be exposed.
 In order to capture an appropriate level of field detail, use a scan spacing no coarser than 1/5th of a wavelength at the highest frequency of interest.
 If unexpected field complexity is observed, consider using short burst signals (e.g. 1-3 cycles) to allow identification and quantification of direct and scattered field contributions.